 I train Maternity Nurses at OCN Level 3 & 4 for a London-based company: read a little bit about me, and them here.

-In a previous commissioned role I devised and delivered two neonatal unit peer support training programmes, in Blackpool and in Liverpool, and I have recently finished training breastfeeding peer support volunteers for a community and hospital peer support programme in Barrow-in-Furness.
-I teach a Level 4 OCN Maternity Nurse course for Babyem.
+In a previous commissioned role I devised and delivered two neonatal unit peer support training programmes, in Blackpool and in Liverpool, and in 2017 I trained a team of breastfeeding peer support volunteers for a community and hospital peer support programme in Barrow-in-Furness.

-I have also been asked to devise and present sessions across the pan-Lancashire area on Epigenetics, the Microbiome and the Milk Hypothesis in late 2016 and early 2017, and also a session on Infant Formula Feeding at the Growing Families conference in October 2016, and sessions for Derbyshire Health Visiting in 2017 and 2018.
+I have also been asked to devise and present sessions across the pan-Lancashire area on Epigenetics, the Microbiome and the Milk Hypothesis in late 2016 and early 2017, a session on Infant Formula Feeding at the Growing Families conference in October 2016, sessions for Derbyshire Health Visiting in 2017 and 2018, and a session on infantile colic and systematic review in Portsmouth Feb 2019.

 Please get in touch if you have any sessions in mind.

-I have recently presented on Milk Banking in the UK; peer support in the neonatal unit; Colostrum Banking for Pregnant Women with Diabetes (pp13); the Infant Feeding Information Board; the UNICEF Baby Friendly Initiative New Standards; and Lactose Intolerance, Colic, Reflux and Cows Milk Protein Allergy in Infants for LIFIB, and I chair both days of the Breastfeeding Festival each year.
+I have recently presented on Milk Banking in the UK; peer support in the neonatal unit; Colostrum Banking for Pregnant Women with Diabetes (pp13); the Infant Feeding Information Board; the UNICEF Baby Friendly Initiative New Standards; and Lactose Intolerance, Colic, Reflux and Cows Milk Protein Allergy in Infants for LIFIB, and I have previously chaired both days of the Breastfeeding Festival each year from 2014 to 2018.
 I am a confident and well-received speaker.
 I was asked to speak at the Growing Families Conference and the Blackpool LIFIB event in October 2016, and at an event in Portsmouth in February 2017.
-I was booked to deliver the LIFIB workshops in Bury and Salford during May and June 2017, and in autumn 2017 I have spoken about the NICE Faltering Growth Guidance for groups of health professionals in Newcastle, Derbyshire and Lancashire, and Colic, Reflux and Food Intolerances in Chester and Derbyshire, as well as maternity nurse training in London and formula feeding workshops in Derbyshire in 2018.
+I was booked to deliver LIFIB workshops in Bury and Salford during May and June 2017, and I have spoken about the NICE Faltering Growth Guidance for groups of health professionals in Newcastle, Derbyshire and Lancashire, and Colic, Reflux and Food Intolerances in Chester and Derbyshire, as well as maternity nurse training in London and formula feeding workshops in Derbyshire in 2018.
+I have also appeared on television talking about infant feeding, in 2018 and 2019 (photo above taken from BBC Breakfast 6th October 2018 – see video here)

 Please contact me for more information or to discuss your requirements.